Cal Poly, San Luis Obispo

 ***THIS POSITION IS OPEN UNTIL FILLED***

-Must be able to work additional hours, including weekends, evenings and occasional holidays, and adjust working hours to meet special jobs.
+Must be able to work overtime, occasional holidays, and adjust working hours to meet special jobs.
 May be called back periodically to perform work as needed on an emergency basis.

 The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.